Piraeus Athena

-The Piraeus Athena is a bronze statue dated to the fourth century BCE.
-It currently resides in the Archaeological Museum of Piraeus.
+The Piraeus Athena is a Greek bronze statue dated to the fourth century BCE.
+Named for the city in which it was found, it currently resides in the Archaeological Museum of Piraeus.

 Description

 The statue is an over-life sized representation of Athena, with a height of 2.35 meters (approximately 8 feet).
 She stands contraposto and wears a peplos that is open on the right side.
 She also wears a Corinthian helmet decorated with griffins on the sides of the helm and owls on the cheek pieces; the crest of the helmet has a serpent wrapped around its base.
-She also has an aegis strapped diagonally across her torso, which has a miniature Gorgon's head on it along with a border of snakes.
-The small size of the aegis indicate that it is likely to be a marker of Athena's identity than an actual piece of armament.
+An aegis is strapped diagonally across her torso, which has a miniature Gorgon's head on it along with a border of snakes.
+The aegis' small size indicates that it is likely to be a marker of Athena's identity rather than an actual piece of armament.
 The position of the lower right arm, reached out and palm up, indicates that she was originally holding something.
-Suggestions as to what it could have been include her holding out an owl, a small statue of Nike, or an offering bowl.
+Possibilities as to what it could have been include an owl held out in the hand, a small statue of Nike, or an offering bowl.
 The idea that the figure could have been an owl, however, is considered unlikely by Olga Palagia, based on the fact that no contemporary statues of a standing Athena show her holding an owl.
 Her left arm is posed to hold a spear.
 The cloth of the peplos appears heavy, as evidenced from the deep cloth lines in the sculpture.
 The attention to detail at the back of the statue and her slight stoop suggest a possibility that she was designed to be placed on a central pedestal rather than against a wall.

-The Piraeus Athena has been determined to be an original, and currently the only existent statue thought to be based on it is the Athena Mattei currently in the Louvre, despite the position of the right arm on the Louvre statue being different.
+The Piraeus Athena has been determined to be an original, and currently the only existent statue thought to be based on it is the Athena Mattei currently in the Louvre.
+The position of the right arm on the Louvre statue, however, is different than that of the Piraeus Athena.